awsdocs/amazon-translate-developer-guide/doc_source/translate-cloudwatch.md

 # CloudWatch Metrics and Dimensions for Amazon Translate<a name="translate-cloudwatch"></a>

-Use the Amazon CloudWatch metrics and dimensions that are available for Amazon Translate to monitor your solution's performance\.
+To monitor your solution's performance, use the Amazon CloudWatch metrics and dimensions for Amazon Translate\.

 ## CloudWatch Metrics for Amazon Translate<a name="translate-cloudwatch-metrics"></a>